mittorn/kb-js/README.md

 - `weather` module: This module uses the OpenWeatherMap API.
 You can get a free API key from their website and need to paste this key into the `weatherApiKey` configuration option.

+- `webhook` module, `myServer` option: For providing the configuraiton interface and for actually receiving the web hook triggers, this module uses the integrated web server.
+For this configuration option, you need to provide the URL your reverse proxy forwards to `http://localhost:3001/matrix-bot/webhook/` (see above).
+For example, for our public instance this is set as `"https://www.emergingculture.net/matrix-bot/webhook/"`.
+- `webhook` module, `sqliteDatabase` option: The webhook module stores the configured webhooks in an SQLite database.
+This parameter specifies the path to the database, relative to the main folder, which you should have created before using the `create_databases.sh` shell script (see above).
+The shell script by default creates `webhook.sqlite`.

 - `wunderlist` module, `myServer` option: This module integrates with [Wunderlist](https://www.wunderlist.com/).
 As it uses the integrated web server of Hello Matrix for authentication purposes, you need to provide the URL your reverse proxy forwards to `http://localhost:3001/matrix-bot/wunderlist/` (see above).
 For example, for our public instance this is set as `"https://www.emergingculture.net/matrix-bot/wunderlist/"`.
 - `wunderlist` module, `myServerWunderlist` option: We use callbacks from Wunderlist to notify rooms of completed tasks.
 Unfortunately, in our testing the Wunderlist API did not support https connections to our endpoint.
 If the same problem happens for you, you can use this option to provide an http url to the endpoint in `myServer`.
 For example, for our public instance this is set as `"http://www.emergingculture.net/matrix-bot/wunderlist/"` (note the missing `s`).
 - `wunderlist` module, `wunderlistClientID` option: The [Wunderlist API](https://developer.wunderlist.com/) requires a client ID that can be obtained by registering for free on their developer portal.